LizaYa/LizaYa.github.io/README.md

 ## Deployment
 * [Commit](https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/) your code to your main branch
 * Your resume site should now be hosted on `https://yourGithubUsername.github.io/`
+* You should publish your resume frequently.
+If you graduated, changed jobs, gained additional knowledge, consider updating and committing your resume.

 ## Example:
 ![](ezgif.com-gif-maker.gif)